-It was a sweet finish after the bitter pills of floggings and bullets with which these same governments, just at that time, dosed the German working-class risings.
+It was a sweet finish after the bitter pills of floggings and bullets, with which these same governments, just at that time, dosed the risings of the German working class.

-While this "True" Socialism thus served the governments as a weapon for fighting the German bourgeoisie, it, at the same time, directly represented a reactionary interest, the interest of the German Philistines.
-In Germany the petty-bourgeois class, a relic of the sixteenth century, and since then constantly cropping up again under various forms, is the real social basis of the existing state of things.
+While this "True" Socialism thus served the governments as a weapon for fighting the German bourgeoisie it at the same time directly represented a reactionary interest, the interest of the German

+Philistines.
+In Germany the petty bourgeois class, a relic of the $16^{\rm th}$ century, and since then constantly cropping up again under various various forms the real social basis of the existing state of things.

 To preserve this class is to preserve the existing state of things in Germany.
-The industrial and political supremacy of the bourgeoisie threatens it with certain destruction; on the one hand, from the concentration of capital; on the other, from the rise of a revolutionary proletariat.
+The industrial and political supremacy of the bourgeoisie threatens it with certain destruction- on the one hand, from the concentration of capital; on the other, from the rise of a revolutionary proletariat.
 "True" Socialism appeared to kill these two birds with one stone.
-It spread like an epidemic.
+It spread like an, epidemic.

-The robe of speculative cobwebs, embroidered with flowers of rhetoric, steeped in the dew of sickly sentiment, this transcendental robe in which the German Socialists wrapped their sorry "eternal truths", all skin and bone, served to wonderfully increase the sale of their goods amongst such a public.
+The robe of speculative cobwebs, embroidered with flowers of rhetoric, steeped in the dew of sickly sentiment- this transcendental robe in which the German Socialists wrapped their sorry "eternal truths," all skin and bone, served to increase wonderfully the sale of their goods amongst such a public.

-And on its part, German Socialism recognised, more and more, its own calling as the bombastic representative of the petty-bourgeois Philistine.
+And on its part, German Socialism recognized more and more its own calling as the bombastic representative of the petty bourgeois Philistine.

 It proclaimed the German nation to be the model nation, and the German petty Philistine to be the typical man.
-To every villainous meanness of this model man it gave a hidden, higher, Socialistic interpretation, the exact contrary of its real character.
+To every villainous meanness of this model man it gave a hidden, higher, socialistic interpretation, the exact contrary of his real character.
 It went to the extreme length of directly opposing the "brutally destructive" tendency of Communism, and of proclaiming its supreme and impartial contempt of all class struggles.
 With very few exceptions, all the so-called Socialist and Communist publications that now (1847) circulate in Germany belong to the domain of this foul and enervating literature.